-Each month the Social Security Administration (SSA) releases a statistical snapshot that provides an overview of the disability programs.
-This overview allows current and future beneficiaries the opportunity see where benefits stand on a monthly basis.
-This month the statistics report for February were made public.
-The report documented the total number of beneficiaries collecting disability and the monthly monetary averages.
+Each month, the Social Security Administration (SSA) releases a statistical snapshot that provides an overview of disability programs.
+This overview allows both current and future beneficiaries the opportunity see where benefits stand on a monthly basis.
+This month, we’ll review the February 2016 statistics report.
+The report documented the total number of beneficiaries collecting disability as well as the monthly monetary averages.
 Here is a breakdown of what the numbers could mean for you and your claim.

 Overview of February 2016 Statistics

 Total Number of Social Security Disability Benefit Beneficiaries: 10,794,000